A flavorful and colorful falafel bowl recipe filled with fresh greens, Israeli chopped salad, homemade…

 Ramps was the newest introduction into our cooking repertoire.
 AKA baby leeks, ramps have a super short-early spring fling and once you see them at the farmers market, they are gone by the time you’re done blinking.
-I grabbed some as quickly as I could, almost swinging a right hook at the guy behind me (No, just kidding.
-No locals or Canadians were harmed in the making of this dish, we are only an hour away from Canada, so everyone is realllyyyy nice here!)
+I grabbed some as quickly as I could, almost swinging a right hook at the guy behind me (No, just kidding.)

 Like I was saying before, I can’t fully call this shakshuka to its entirety, it is really a cross between shakshuka and a Turkish breakfast dish called cilbir, which is poached eggs that are poured over with paprika butter.
 So with spring inspiration in mind, I thought it would be interesting to combine the 2 ideas and make this delectable spring shakshuka with ramps, asparagus and topped with a spiced yogurt with sumac and lemon juice and a healthy drizzle of deepened paprika butter.
 Sounds heavenly doesn’t it?
 And caution: make sure you have lots of crusty bread.
 Necessity.